 - Advanced cinematography, sound and lighting

 - Short film, documentary and music video production

 Students are qualified for entry-level jobs after earning an associate's degree.
 There are many possible occupations in film and video production.
 Those with a master's degree in film and video production have the technical skills and on-set experience to craft a career in film.
 With business savvy, networking skills and strong individuality, a film production graduate may gain industry experience and eventually secure high-profile production jobs.
 Common positions include:

 - Camera operators

 Employment Outlook and Salary Information

-Though the U.S. Bureau of Labor Statistics (BLS) predicts a faster-than-average employment rate of 9% from 2014-2024, the film industry is highly competitive.
+Though the U.S. Bureau of Labor Statistics (BLS) predicts an average employment rate of 5% from 2018-2028, the film industry is highly competitive.
 The BLS also notes that those who specialize in digital technologies should have more job prospects in the emerging digital era.
 Independent filmmakers may offer better job prospects for industry entrants since high-profile jobs with major studios are often earned through years of experience and a solid professional reputation.
-According to the BLS, the median annual wage for directors and producers was $68,440 in 2015 (www.bls.gov).
+According to the BLS, the median annual wage for directors and producers was $71,680 in 2018 (www.bls.gov).
 There are also many unions in the film industry that offer competitive pay and benefits to crew workers.

 Continuing Education Information

 Graduates may seek further education through bachelor's and master's degree programs in film and video production.
 Jobs in the entertainment industry are often earned through experience, reputation and networking, and don't necessarily require higher degrees.
 However, advanced skill in film production may be beneficial due to the competitive nature of entertainment industries.
 Training programs are also available through community colleges and film organizations.
 They offer introductory training in craft areas such as camera work, sound, props, script supervising, screenwriting, wardrobe and set design.